 Our values underpin all that we do and govern our external and internal behaviour.

-Use our expertise in delivering our priorities by putting donors first through pace, tenacity and determination.
-Be clear and timely in our decision making.
-Ensure that all who interact with us are clear about what needs to be done.
+We use our expertise in delivering our priorities by putting beneficiaries first.
+We are clear and timely in our decision making, ensuring that all who interact with us understand our aims.

-Create energy and enthusiasm, celebrating our successes and individual achievements.
-Trust each other to make decisions and are accountable for our work and provide each other with support.
+We create energy and enthusiasm, celebrating our successes and individual achievements, trusting each other to make decisions and are accountable for our work and provide each other with support.

-Act with integrity, ethically and free from bias.
-Value diversity and treat each other well.
-Act in an open and transparent way, promoting and sharing good practice.
-We are committed to account for the decisions we make and how we use our funds.
+We act with integrity, ethically and free from bias, valuing diversity and treating each other well.
+We act in an open and transparent way, promoting and sharing good practice.